Saqr bin Mohammed Al Qasimi: Death and succession

-Sheikh Saqr died on 27 October 2010 after being ill for several months.
-The Crown Prince, Saud bin Saqr Al Qasimi, is his successor.
+Sheikh Saqr died on 27 October 2010 after suffering from an illness for several months.
+The Crown Prince, Saud bin Saqr Al Qasimi, succeeded him.
 Khalid bin Saqr Al Qasimi posted a web video proclaiming himself ruler of Ras Al Khaimah shortly after Sheikh Saqr's death.
-The video was part of a broader campaign Khalid had launched to gain the support of the U.S. and regional power brokers.
+The video was part of a broader campaign Khalid had launched to gain the support of the United States and regional power brokers.

 Khalid reportedly had little support among the tribes of Ras Al Khaimah or the leaders of the other six emirates.
 The Federal Supreme Council, made up of the rulers of each of the UAE's seven emirates, quickly declared its support for Sheikh Saud's succession.
-Sheikh Saud declared 40 days of mourning following his appointment.
+Sheikh Saud declared forty days of mourning following his appointment.